MicrosoftLearning/dp-420-cosmos-db-dev/instructions/20-sdk-regions.md

     Container container = client.GetContainer("cosmicworks", "products");
     ```

-1. Use the [ReadThroughputAsync][docs.microsoft.com/dotnet/api/microsoft.azure.cosmos.container.readthroughputasync] method of the **container** variable to retrieve the currently configured throughput amount from the server and store the result in a variable named **throughput** of the nullable **int** type:
+1. Use the [ReadContainerAsync][docs.microsoft.com/dotnet/api/microsoft.azure.cosmos.container.readcontainerasync] method of the **container** variable to retrieve the container's metadata from the server and store the result in a variable named **response** of the nullable [ContainerResponse][docs.microsoft.com/dotnet/api/microsoft.azure.cosmos.containerresponse] type:

     ```
-    int? throughput = await container.ReadThroughputAsync();
+    ContainerResponse response = await container.ReadContainerAsync();
     ```

-1. Invoke the static **Console.WriteLine** method to print the current container identifier and throughput:
+1. Invoke the static **Console.WriteLine** method to print the current container identifier and the JSON diagnostic data:

     ```
     Console.WriteLine($"Container:\t{container.Id}");
-    Console.WriteLine($"Throughput:\t{throughput}");
+    Console.WriteLine($"Response Diagnostics JSON");
+    Console.WriteLine($"{response.Diagnostics}");
     ```

 1. Once you are done, your code file should now include: